Crotalus viridis: Reproduction

-Prairie rattlesnakes are viviparous and can produce from one to 25 young per reproduction event.
-The average number of young ranges from four to 12, but can vary greatly due to availability of food and environmental conditions.
+Prairie rattlesnakes are viviparous and produce one to 25 young per reproduction event.
+The typical number of young ranges from four to 12, but can vary greatly due to availability of food and environmental conditions.
 Males may compete for females during the breeding season, but western rattlesnake females may not necessarily breed every year.
 They give birth in late summer or early fall, female rattlesnakes coming together to birth and care for their young in communal dens.
-Females have been observed 'babysitting' unrelated juveniles when their mothers require a break, as well as engaging in other social behaviors such as drinking rainwater off of each others' backs.
-Snakelets are 22–28 cm long.
-In addition, the young are toxic as soon as they are born.
-They reach sexual maturity at three years of age.
+Females have been observed "babysitting" unrelated juveniles when their mothers require a break, and engaging in other social behaviors such as drinking rainwater from each other's backs.
+Snakelets are 22–28 cm long and are toxic as soon as they are born.
+They reach sexual maturity at 3 years of age.

 Conservation status

-This species is classified as Least Concern on the IUCN Red List of Threatened Species (v3.1, 2001).
+This species is classified as least concern on the IUCN Red List of Threatened Species (v3.1, 2001).
 Species are listed as such due to their wide distribution, presumed large population, or because they are unlikely to be declining fast enough to qualify for listing in a more threatened category.
 The population trend was stable when assessed in 2006.

+The state of Iowa lists it as an endangered species, with only a single remnant population in the Loess Hills region.
+In Canada it is listed as a species of special concern due to steady declines since the 1930s, largely from large-scale habitat loss from cultivation and road mortality.